apostrophecms/uploadfs/README.md

 uploadfs
 ========

-uploadfs copies files to a web-accessible location and provides a consistent way to get the URLs that correspond to those files.
-Includes both S3-based and local filesystem-based backends.
+uploadfs copies files to a web-accessible location and provides a consistent way to get the URLs that correspond to those files. uploadfs includes both S3-based and local filesystem-based backends.
 The API offers the same conveniences with both backends, avoiding the most frustrating features of each:

 * Parent directories are created automatically as needed (like S3)
 * Content types are inferred from file extensions (like the filesystem)
-* Files are always made readable via the web)
+* Files are always marked as readable via the web (like a filesystem + web server)

 You can also remove a file if needed.